rlittletht/TCore.Sql1/INTERFACES.md

 * `SqlWhere.AddOrderBy()` moved to `SqlSelect.AddOrderBy()`
 * `SqlWhere.AddInnerJoin()` moved to `SqlSelect.AddInnerJoin()`
 * `SqlWhere.AddOrderBy()` now automatically generates "ORDER BY" T-SQL command text.
 Callers must no longer specify literal text "ORDER BY" when they call `AddOrderBy`
-## TBD / FUTURE
-There are several things currently implemented poorly.
-* SqlWhere.AddInnerJoin - This should be on SqlSelect instead
-* SqlWhere.AddGroupBy - This should be on SqlSelect instead
 ## Sample Usage
 ```
 	Dictionary<string, string> mpAliases = new Dictionary<string, string>